Ameriprise Financial: History

 In October 2003, AEFA acquired London-based Threadneedle Asset Management Holdings.
 In September 2005, American Express completed the corporate spin-off of AEFA as Ameriprise Financial, Inc., a public company.
 In September 2006, the company launched Ameriprise Bank, FSB.

-In February 2008, Threadneedle acquired Invesco Perpetual's full service defined contribution pension business with total assets of £470 million.
+In February 2008, Threadneedle acquired Invesco Perpetual's full-service defined contribution pension business, which had total assets of £470 million.
+In November 2008, the company acquired H&R Block Financial Advisors for $315 million, and the asset management firm J. & W. Seligman & Co. for $440 million.
 In 2009, Ameriprise acquired Standard Chartered Bank's World Express Funds investment funds business, providing Threadneedle with an established Luxembourg-based SICAV platform with over US$2.38 billion worth assets under management.

+In May 2010, Ameriprise Financial acquired Columbia Management, the long-term asset management business of Bank of America, for $1 billion.

 In August 2011, Threadneedle announced the acquisition of the £8 billion in investment assets of LV=.

-In November 2008, the company acquired H&R Block Financial Advisors for $315 million, and the asset management firm J. & W. Seligman & Co. for $400 million.

 During the Great Recession, the company declined an investment by the United States Department of the Treasury under the Troubled Asset Relief Program.

-In May 2010, Ameriprise Financial acquired Columbia Management, the long-term asset management business of Bank of America, for $1 billion.

-On April 25, 2011, Ameriprise announced that it was trying to find an "appropriate buyer" for Securities America Financial Corporation to allow its registered representatives to focus on growth opportunities.
+On April 25, 2011, Ameriprise announced that it was seeking an "appropriate buyer" for Securities America Financial Corporation, allowing its registered representatives to focus on growth opportunities.
 In November 2011, Ameriprise completed the sale of Securities America to Ladenburg Thalmann Financial Services for $150 million in cash and potential future payments.
-Securities America traced its roots to Financial Dynamics, an insurance marketing organization founded in 1984 by Steve Wild that had between 10,000 and 12,000 affiliated independent insurance agents.
-In 1993, Financial Dynamics created Securities America, an independent securities broker/dealer, to use its insurance sales force to offer investment management, financial advice and financial planning through a national network of independent financial advisors.
-In 1998, Securities America was acquired by American Express and was transferred to Ameriprise as part of the corporate spin-off in September 2005.
-In 2009, Securities America acquired Brecek & Young Advisors, a California-based broker/dealer.
-Securities America received the inaugural Practitioner Thought Leadership Award from the Retirement Income Industry Association in 2011.